• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Australian Shepherd dogs have great intelligence.
+• Intelligence Rating: Smart: The Australian Shepherd dogs have great intelligence.

-• Trainability: Australian Shepherd dogs are very easy to train.
+• Training Difficulty: Australian Shepherd dogs are very easy to train.

 • Drooling Tendency: The Australian Shepherd is a perfect example of a very low drooling tendency.